 Teaching and face-to-face classes will continue as normal.
 We will manage any outbreak of COVID cases at our centres in the normal way.
 If you’re a current student you can find out more on the COVID intranet page.

+You no longer need to LFT twice a week.
 We will continue to make free testing kits available to staff and students.

 What is a LFT?

 A LFT is a quick swab test in your throat and nose, which you do yourself.
 Within 30 minutes you will get a positive or negative test result.

 Whether you feel OK or not, you must stay at home (or go home straight away if you’re in college).
 You no longer need to take a follow-up PCR test if you do not have COVID symptoms.
 If you have symptoms you must still take a PCR test.

 You can return to college if your LFT is negative.